AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

 # OSIsoft Cloud Services Power BI Connector

-The OSIsoft Cloud Services Power BI Connector retrieves Data Views from OCS and makes them available in Microsoft Power BI for advanced data visualization and analysis.
+The OSIsoft Cloud Services Power BI Connector retrieves Data Views from AVEVA Data Hub and makes them available in Microsoft Power BI for advanced data visualization and analysis.
 Install OSIsoft Cloud Services Power BI Connector to retrieve Data Views for use with Microsoft Power BI as described in this section. <!--AF 11/18/21 I would prefer to have the procedures separated into at least separate topic.
 This topic is very long.
 Also, there is very little conceptual information. -->

 ## System requirements